Drop-OSS/drop/server/internal/clients/README.md

 ## 3. Client requests certificates

-Client makes request: `POST /api/v1/client/auth/handshake` with the token recieved in the previous step.
+Client makes request: `POST /api/v1/client/auth/handshake` with the token received in the previous step.

 The server uses it's CA to generate a public-private key pair, the CN of the client ID.
 It then sends that pair, plus the CA's public key, to the client, which stores it all.